GuilhermeDBeitum/GuilhermeDBeitum/README.md

-Committed to the service to be desempenhed, performing the best possible way, i always use the good logical reasoning, to try to carry out deployments without leaving errors.
+  Hello, I’m Guilherme, systems developer for the web.
+Front and back.
+Committed to the service to be performed, executing in the best possible way, I always use good logical reasoning, to try to carry out deployments without leaving errors.
 Proactive, I'm always trying to improve the work environment.
-I have experience with computers, systems and spreadsheets. work with the sale of my Xpointer system, for Raspberry cards, computer maintenance (hardware and software) and web design freelancer.
-I am punctual in my commitments and I highly value compliance with deadlines.
+I have experience with computers, systems and spreadsheets.
+I work with my Xpointer system, for Raspberry cards, I maintain computers (hardware and software) and, for a long time, I am a freelance WebDev.
+I am punctual in my commitments and I highly value meeting deadlines.

 <!--
 **GuilhermeDBeitum/GuilhermeDBeitum** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.